Set up the Magento file system owner

 sudo adduser magento_user sudo passwd magento_user

-Because the point of creating this user is to provide added security, make sure you create a strong password.
+Because the point of creating this user is to provide added security, it is essential that you create a strong password.

 To find the web server user’s group:

 Typically, the user and group name are both

 ps aux | grep apacheto find the apache user, then

 groups <apache user>to find the group

 Typically, the username and the group name are both